 For instance, an Alliance of Gout Awareness poll concluded that “[s]hame, confusion, and lack of awareness may keep people with gout from receiving the treatment they need.”

-This is concerning because if left untreated, gout increases the risk of other conditions, including cardiovascular disease and
+This is concerning because if left untreated, gout increases the risk of other conditions, including

 As someone who has gout, I can attest to the surprisingly intense pain it can cause.
 I can also confirm the associated embarrassment; I decided to write this Spotlight following a recent flare-up that occurred while I was attending a conference.